BombartSimon/ZenAuth/README.md

 # ZenAuth - OAuth 2.0 Authorization Server in Go

-ZenAuth is a lightweight, yet fully-featured OAuth 2.0 authorization server implemented in Go.
-It supports multiple OAuth 2.0 flows and provides a simple, secure way to handle authentication and authorization for your applications.
+ZenAuth is a lightweight yet complete OAuth 2.0 authorization server implemented in Go.
+It supports multiple OAuth 2.0 flows and provides a simple and secure solution for managing authentication and authorization for your applications.

 ![ZenAuth Logo](assets/logo.png)